 Frugal people are constantly optimizing their finances.
 It’s these little optimizations that may seem insignificant at the time, which compound over time to yield very big results.

 As Darren Hardy explains in his best selling book The Compound Effect, ‘’Small, seemingly insignificant steps completed consistently over time will create a radical difference.’’

-When it comes to your finances, here’s three small steps you can take today which down the road will mean a big difference.
+When it comes to your finances, here’s four small steps you can take today which down the road will mean a big difference.